Inedo/inedo-docs/BuildMaster/builds/external-systems/drop-path.md

 ---
+title: Importing from a Drop Path
-title: Importing an Artifact from a Drop Path
+subtitle: Importing an Artifact from a Drop Path
 keywords: builds, artifacts, drop-path
 sequence: 500
 ---

 BuildMaster gives you a lot of flexibility when it comes to creating and deploying artifacts.
-In some cases you might want to create an artifact for deployment that includes files placed in a drop-path.
+In some cases you might want to create an artifact for deployment that includes files that were placed in a drop path.

 The Create-Artifact operation allows you to collect all of the files in a directory, compresses them in a zip file, and save it to the artifact library with the intention of deploying it later.